frokk/react-neutralino/README.md

 ---
 ## New Project

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
+To create a new project based on this template:

 ```bash
 npx create-neutralino-app@latest